ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

  WHERE ST_Within(c."Area", @__p_0)
 ```

-This use-case was one that has driven us to reinvent the data integration API in the first place.
-This now very easily allows you to expose complex spatial filters to the consumer.
+The spatial filters use-case has driven us to reinvent the data integration API in the first place.
+This now very easily allows you to expose complex spatial filters to your GraphQL consumers.

 Let me thank Steve and Pascal for all their work on this feature.